Home Elevator Cost: A Consumer’s Guide

 If you live in a multi-story home, you may have concerns about navigating the stairs, especially if you face physical limitations as a result of injury, surgery, or just age.

 While it may be tempting to consider selling your home and moving into a single-level alternative, it’s important to consider the cost.
-Between hiring a moving company and paying fees to real estate agents and brokers, the cost of moving is often higher than the cost of installing an elevator in your home (not to mention the emotional cost of leaving behind a familiar space filled with memories!).
+Between hiring a moving company and paying fees to real estate agents and brokers, the cost of moving is often higher than the cost of installing a home elevator (not to mention the emotional cost of leaving behind a familiar space filled with memories!).

 101 Mobility offers a range of home elevators from the industry’s leading manufacturers, ensuring that we have a model to fit your home’s needs as well as your budget.